 What is Nettle?

-Nettle, also known as stinging nettle, refers to an unassuming looking herbaceous plant that has potent medicinal qualities.
+Nettle, also known as stinging nettle, refers to a natural-looking herbaceous plant with potent medicinal qualities.
 The botanical name for stinging nettle is Urtica dioica.
-There are several related subspecies that grow abundantly throughout the world.
-In fact, chances are you’ve already encountered this plant.
-It grows in wooded areas, yards and even some urban areas.
+Several related subspecies grow abundantly throughout the world.
+Chances are you’ve already encountered this natural plant as it grows in wooded areas, yards and even some urban areas.

 There are many ways to use the stems, leaves, roots and even the “stinging” hairs of the nettle plant.
-The leaves and roots are edible and eaten like other vegetables or made into a tea.
-Alternatively, extracts of the leaves and roots are used orally or added to topical creams.
+The leaves and roots are edible and eaten like other vegetables or made into tea.
+Alternatively, extracts of the leaves and roots help the body when taken orally or added to topical creams.

-This plant may seem ordinary and is even considered a weed in some places.
-But it’s pharmacological qualities are extraordinary.
-It can help calm symptoms of seasonal allergies, promote urinary health and reduce inflammation.
+This plant may seem ordinary and appears as a weed in some places.
+But its pharmacological qualities are extraordinary.
+It can help calm symptoms of seasonal allergies, promote urinary health, and reduce inflammation.

-A friendly word of caution — while stinging nettle provides a lot of health benefits, it’s called “stinging” for a reason.
+A friendly word of caution — while stinging nettle provides many health benefits, it’s called “stinging” for a reason.
 The tiny hairs on the leaves, called trichomes, create a stinging sensation on the skin.
-These are neutralized when the plant is cooked or processed, but use gloves when handling in nature!
+Cooking and processing neutralize the plant but use gloves when handling it in nature. (x)

 Rich in Nutrients